laegsgaardTroels/chess/README.md

 ## Missing Things

-The game is a simplifid version of chess.
-It does not yet support en passant, the threefold repetition and other more complex rules of chess.
+The game is currently a simplifid version of chess.
+The threefold repetition and other more complex rules of chess.
+It may still have bugs.